robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 Difficulty: Medium

+If your lnd wallet is unlocked, the lnd server is effectively offline and can not participate in the Lightning Network.

 This guide explains how to automatically unlock the [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) Lighting (lnd) wallet using a computer at a different location.
 The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and is unattended - e.g. a power failure.

-If the wallet remains unlocked, the lnd server is effectively offline and can not participate in the Lightning Network.

 # REQUIREMENTS #
 * Your RaspiBolt
 * A webserver at a different location that you control, with
   * [PHP](https://en.wikipedia.org/wiki/PHP)
   * [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 Note: The webserver does NOT need a valid SSL certificate.
-  * ???? static IP????
 * Your RaspiBolt must be behind a firewall with either:
   * A static public IP, or
   * A static public [Fully Qualified Domain Name=FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 This can be provided using a [Dynamic DNS Service](https://en.wikipedia.org/wiki/Dynamic_DNS).

 # SECURITY #
 In these instructions,
- * Your wallet password is not be stored anywhere in plain text; it is stored encrypted (using a Private Key) on the RaspiBolt.
+ * Your wallet password is not be stored anywhere in plain text; it is stored encrypted (using a Private Key) on the webserver.
  * The Public Key (decryption key) is stored on the webserver.
  * Your wallet password is never transmitted over the Internet; either in Plain Text or Encrypted.